-In March 2022, we held our flagship client event in Germany, the "DWS Investmentkonferenz", on a virtual basis with 15,000 clients signed up and content from both internal and external speakers.
+the "DWS Investmentkonferenz", on a virtual basis with 15,000 clients signed up and content from both internal and external speakers.
 In September 2022 we held the "Investorendialog" for our institutional clients in person again for the first time in two years.
 In addition to the client events in Germany, further events in a hybrid format took place in other countries.
-Our client service teams offered clients a wide range of webinars on various topics including Research House papers and our CIO View.
+Our client service teams offered clients a wide range of webinars investments as well as providing education on reaching net zero goals in their portfolios.